-Paula had her first panic attack 6 months ago.
+Paula had her first panic attack six months ago.
 She was in her office preparing for an important work presentation when, suddenly, she felt an intense wave of fear.
 Then the room started spinning and she felt like she was going to throw up.
 Her whole body was shaking, she couldn't catch her breath, and her heart was pounding out of her chest.
 She gripped her desk until the episode passed, but it left her deeply shaken.

 Paula had her next panic attack three weeks later, and since then, they've been occurring with increasing frequency.
 She never knows when or where she'll suffer an attack, but she's afraid of having one in public.
 Consequently, she's been staying home after work, rather than going out with friends.
-She also refuses to ride the elevator up to her 12th floor office out of fear of being trapped if she has another panic attack.
+She also refuses to ride the elevator up to her 12th floor office out of fear of being trapped if she has a panic attack.

-Panic attacks often strike when you’re away from home, but they can happen anywhere and at any time.
-You may have one while you're in a store shopping, walking down the street, driving in your car, or sitting on the couch at home.
+The signs and symptoms of a panic attack develop abruptly and usually reach their peak within 10 minutes.
+They rarely last more than an hour, with most ending within 20 to 30 minutes.
+Panic attacks can happen anywhere and at any time.
+You may have one while you're in a store shopping, walking down the street, driving in your car, or even sitting on the couch at home.